svbaelen/cowkit/src/01_intro.md

 ## Code

-Let's start with some `inline code`..
+Let's start with some `inline code` and then move on to code blocks.

 A bash script